jprzywoski/python-reference/source/docs/functions/map.rst

 Description
 -----------
-Applies function to every item of an iterable object and returns a list of the results.
+Applies function to every item of an iterable and returns a list of the results.

 Syntax
 ------